Communication & knowledge sharing

 If you find yourself in a conversation that is having too much back and forth, seriously consider dropping to fully sync by talking face to face with the person that you are chatting with.

-As we include more and more remote people it becomes challenging to be in the same building, so just use Zoom to start a call, or schedule a meeting if there’s no other option.
+As we include more and more remote people it becomes challenging to be in the same building, so just use Google Meet to start a call, or schedule a meeting if there’s no other option.

 If you have to go the meeting way, it’s important to schedule meetings with relevant people inside the organization to speed up solutions or understand business problems.
 But try to keep meetings to a minimum and with the least amount of people present.
 Please refer to the following guidelines to scheduling effective meetings.